Can Pool Cover Pumps Be Completely Submerged? Safety Guide

 1. Check the manufacturer's label on your pump housing for "submersible" designation

-2. Look for an IP (Ingress Protection) rating of IP68, which indicates complete waterproof protection
+2. Look for an IP (Ingress Protection) rating of IP68, which indicates suitability for submersion, though specific depth and duration limits vary by manufacturer specifications

 3. Review your owner's manual for specific submersion guidelines